petyaracz/Racz2023trance/Readme.md

 random, idiosynchratic pathology but a recurrent psychosocial trait that is at least partly motivated by other social factors.

-High overall social complexity and social rigidity – the resulting power dynamics – might translate to possession trance practices.
+High overall social complexity and social rigidity – and the resulting power dynamics – might translate to possession trance practices.
 Such practices might serve to express or relay perceived social inflexibility and inequality.
 This is echoed in the medical anthropology literature